Polkadot-Blockchain-Academy/pba-content/syllabus/Graded_Assignments/week-2.md

 - Block reward is paid to the author's account
 - Fees are specified explicitly by the user

-## Option 3: Hybrid Consensus

-- Hybrid consensus - Proof of Work Authoring with Grandpa Finality (PoA is fine)

-## Option 4: Blockchain UI

-Choose one of the Frameless Runtimes that we built in class and design a user interface for it.
+## Secondary Task: User Interface

+Build a user-interface for the blockchain you built above.
 Your user interface should allow users to read all relevant chain state and submit signed transactions.
 To achieve this you will need to make use of Substrate's RPC methods.

-This user interface does not need to be a beautiful webapp, although that is certainly welcome).
+This user interface does not need to be a beautiful webapp, although that is certainly welcome.
 A simple CLI based UI is enough.

-## Option 5: Block Explorer / Indexer

-TODO
+## Tertiary Task: Consensus

+Make your blockchain use a hybrid Proof of Work / Proof of Authority consensus scheme.
+Use Proof of Work for block authoring.
+You may look at the code for the academy-pow chain that we ran in module three for inspiration.
+Make it use Proof of Authority Grandpa for deterministic finality.
+You may look at the Substrate node template for inspiration.